Storage Spaces Direct

 ReFS is designed to support extremely large data sets–millions of terabytes–without negatively impacting performance, achieving greater scale than prior file systems.
-SSD utilises ReFS provides storage management across a maximum of 16 nodes and up to 400 drives.
+SSD utilizes ReFS provides storage management across a maximum of 16 nodes and up to 400 drives.
 ReFS supports data deduplication with volumes up to 64TB and file sizes up to 1TB.

 Deploying ReFS on Storage Spaces with shared SAS enclosures is suitable for hosting archival data and storing user documents:

 Integrity-streams, online repair, and alternate data copies enable ReFS and Storage Spaces to jointly to detect and correct corruptions within both metadata and data.

-- Storage Spaces deployments can also utilise block-cloning and the scalability offered in ReFS.
+Storage Spaces deployments can also utilize block-cloning and the scalability offered in ReFS.